gbc-iitd/US_UCL/README.md

 pip install -r requirements.txt
 ```

+Note: To run our code you'll need multiple GPUs this code is not designed to run on single GPU systems.

 ### Our Datasets
 1. Video Dataset: To get our Video Dataset(GBUSV) follow the instructions [here](https://gbc-iitd.github.io/data/gbusv).
 2. Image Dataset: To get our Image Dataset(GBCU) follow the instructions [here](https://gbc-iitd.github.io/data/gbcu).

 ### Model Zoo

-We provide the models pretrained on for 50 epochs and the fine-tuned classifier.
+We provide the models pretrained on Video Data for 50 epochs.

 | Method        | Downstream Task | Backbone | Pre-trained model |
 |---------------|:--------:|:--------:|:-----------------:|